j9t/little-books/manuscript/html-css-frameworks.md

 We’re just being professional and reasonable when we demand quality.
 We gain extra confidence, then, by wanting frameworks that are also tailored, usable, and extensible.
 Let’s look at these three special attributes a little closer and point out the options developers have to get frameworks to that state.

-On Quality
+I> ### On Quality
+I>
-It’s easy to just say “quality,” and, “Yes, I’ll have that, too.”
+I> It’s easy to just say “quality,” and, “Yes, I’ll have that, too.”
 But what exactly is quality?
 Or, for our purposes, what is quality code?
 When we think about it—consider lifting our eyes from these pages, and think code quality—we won’t struggle to find more than just the ideals of tailored, usable, and extensible.
 There’s also:
+I>

-Fast
+I> * Fast

-Accessible
+I> * Accessible

-Semantic
+I> * Semantic

-Robust
+I> * Robust

-Scalable
+I> * Scalable

-Documented
+I> * Documented

-Maintainable
+I> * Maintainable

-Valid
+I> * Valid

-Self-explaining
+I> * Self-explaining

-Consistent
+I> * Consistent

-“Automagical”
+I> * “Automagical”

-State of the art
+I> * State-of-the-art

-Simple
+I> * Simple

-Compact
+I> * Compact

-Flexible
+I> * Flexible

-Tested
+I> * Tested

-Fault-tolerant
+I> * Fault-tolerant

-Self-correcting
+I> * Self-correcting

-And more!
+I> * And more!
+I>

-This doesn’t even include anything emotional we may want to attach to quality, like “pleasant” or “fun.”
+I> This doesn’t even include anything emotional we may want to attach to quality, like “pleasant” or “fun.”
 But what we see is that quality has many different faces.

-1. A Framework Should Be Tailored
+### 1. A Framework Should Be Tailored

 We defined tailoring as “producing and adjusting to precise dimensions and needs.”
 Producing refers to developing a framework—whether internal or external—while adjusting commonly means fitting an external framework.
 The key here is “precise dimensions and needs.”
 We need to know our needs—otherwise we can neither produce nor adjust something to fit.

 One view of tailored code, by the way, is to compare needed code with overall code.
 That can be hard to measure, because the number of characters or lines in our code doesn’t do the trick.
 But conceptually, tailoring means using as little and yet as effective code as possible, and not more.